 Bradley Martin is a Partner and Senior Relationship Manager at Balentine.
 In this role, he provides comprehensive wealth management and investment advice to high-net-worth individuals and their families.
 Bradley brings more than a decade of industry experience to Balentine.
 Upon graduating from the University of Virginia, Bradley began his career in financial journalism, working as a writer and producer for CNBC, CNN, and WebFN in New York, Atlanta, and Chicago, respectively.
 After earning his MBA in finance from the University of Georgia’s Terry College of Business, Bradley worked for more than four years as a private banker at Credit Suisse, leading his global recruiting class in business development and overall assets under management.
 Bradley specialized in serving families with closely held businesses at Credit Suisse before departing to head the Southeastern operations of SoFi, a leading marketplace lender.
 Bradley joined Balentine in 2014 and was named partner in 2018.
-He is a member of the Kiwanis Club of Atlanta and Ansley Golf Club.
+He serves on the board of trustees of the Kiwanis Foundation of Atlanta and is a member of Ansley Golf Club.

 - BA, University of Virginia (Economics)

 - MBA, Terry College of Business at the University of Georgia (Finance)